aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-word/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to Word</h2>

+XLSM is a Microsoft Excel macro-enabled workbook format which is used to store data and macros.
+It is a binary file format which is used to store data in tabular form.
+It is widely used for data analysis and data manipulation.
+However, it is not suitable for sharing data with other users who don't have Microsoft Excel installed.
+In such cases, it is necessary to convert XLSM to Word format.
+Word is a widely used document format which is supported by almost all the applications.
+It is a text-based format which is suitable for sharing data with other users.

+<h2>How Aspose.Total helps for XLSM to Word Conversion</h2>
-For a Python developer, who is trying to add a XLSM to WORD conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and WORD files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and WORD files.
+It helps to automate the conversion process from XLSM to Word.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library which helps to read, write and manipulate XLSM files.
+It provides a wide range of features to work with XLSM files.
+It also provides the feature to convert XLSM to HTML.
+Aspose.Words for Python via .NET API is a powerful library which helps to read, write and manipulate Word documents.
+It provides a wide range of features to work with Word documents.
+It also provides the feature to save HTML into Word document.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLSM to Word.
+It helps to save time and effort of developers.
+It also helps to ensure accuracy of the converted documents.

 {{% /blocks/products/pf/feature-page-summary %}}